k1LoW/deck/README.md

 > [!NOTE]
 > The `--watch` flag cannot be used together with the `--page` flag.

-### Open presentation in browser
+### Open presentation in your browser with `deck open`

-You can quickly open your Google Slides presentation in your default web browser:
+You can open your Google Slides presentation in your default web browser:

 ```console
 $ deck open deck.md
 ```

-## Support markdown rules
+## Markdown file format for `deck`

+The Markdown used by `deck` consists of YAML frontmatter and a body section.

 ### YAML Frontmatter